Jomboy (sports media): Jomboy Media

-In 2017, O'Brien created a podcast called Talkin' Yanks with his friend Jake Storiale and produced by David Mendelsohn, which built a following and led O'Brien to raise money and turn Jomboy Media into a full-time job by the end of 2018.
+In 2017, O'Brien created a podcast called Talkin' Yanks with his friend Jake Storiale.
+The podcast was produced by David Mendelsohn and built a following that led O'Brien to raise money and turn Jomboy Media into a full-time job by the end of 2018.

-While watching a July 2019 Yankees game, O'Brien discovered Aaron Boone's argument with umpire Brennan Miller had been picked up by microphones on an MLB.TV feed, and he published the video of the argument with subtitles showing what was being said.
+While watching a July 2019 Yankees game, O'Brien discovered that Aaron Boone's argument with umpire Brennan Miller had been picked up by microphones on an MLB.TV feed, and he published the video of the argument with subtitles showing what was being said.
 The video went viral and Boone's use of the phrase "savages in the box" became a motto for the Yankees.
 O'Brien published more "breakdowns" of incidents in MLB and other sports with occasionally profane commentary and gained 300,000 YouTube subscribers after the Boone video.
+As of April 2026, O'Brien has published more than 78 hours of breakdown content since launching.
 Yankees and MLB officials expressed mixed reactions to the viral video, with some questioning whether fans should be able to hear conversations on the field and in the dugout and others appreciating O'Brien for making creative content that could market baseball to younger fans.
 He also started Talkin' Baseball, a baseball podcast in July 2019 with Storiale.
 The podcast is produced by Mendelsohn and was joined in 2020 by former Major League Baseball player Trevor Plouffe.

 In November 2019, O'Brien published a two-minute video appearing to demonstrate how the Astros were stealing signs in the 2017 season as a part of the Houston Astros sign stealing scandal, within hours of the release of an article in The Athletic which detailed the allegations for the first time.
 In the video, O'Brien showed the scheme playing out in real time in a game against the Chicago White Sox.
 Whenever catcher Kevan Smith called for pitcher Danny Farquhar to throw a changeup, the sound of someone banging on a trash can in the Astros' dugout was clearly audible.
 The White Sox were forced to change their signs as a result.
 O'Brien argued that this sequence proved there was no way the Astros could have gotten the signs without the help of technology.
 O'Brien published more videos in subsequent days, which garnered millions of views on YouTube, Twitter and other platforms.